JsjRoboticsClassroom/GroceryStore/README.md

 Each group will be responsible for the following sections of the store:

 #Checkout
-##Instructor - Responsible for collection all information from the Grocery Cart, and displaying it to the customer.
+Instructor - Responsible for collection all information from the Grocery Cart, and displaying it to the customer.

 #Bakery
-##Group 1 - Responsible for a medley of cakes, each with various toppings
+Group 1 - Responsible for a medley of cakes, each with various toppings
-Stack<BakedGood>
+* Stack of BakedGood
-Enum Type { Pie, Cake, Brownie}
+* Enum Type { Pie, Cake, Brownie}
-BakedGood { enum Type, int slicesPerUnit)
+* BakedGood { enum Type, int slicesPerUnit)

-##Butcher
+#Butcher
-#Group 2 - Responsible for a selection of meats, and various cuts of each
+Group 2 - Responsible for a selection of meats, and various cuts of each
-Stack<Meats>
+* Stack of Meat
-Enum Animal { Cow, Pig, Goat}
+* Enum Animal { Cow, Pig, Goat}
-Enum Cut { Flank, Shoulder }
+* Enum Cut { Flank, Shoulder }
-Meat{ enum Animal, enum Cut}
+* Meat{ enum Animal, enum Cut}

-##Cold Case
+#Cold Case
-#Group 3 - Responsible for an assortment of lunch meats, each with a suggested recipe and ingredients list
+Group 3 - Responsible for an assortment of lunch meats, each with a suggested recipe and ingredients list
-Stack<ChilledItem>
+* Stack of ChilledItem
-Enum Type { Drink, Snack}
+* Enum Type { Drink, Snack}
-BakedGood { enum Type, int temp)
+* ChilledItem { enum Type, int temp)

-##Hot Bar
+#Hot Bar
-#Group 4 - Responsible for variety of prepared meals, each with a weight, and price per unit
+Group 4 - Responsible for variety of prepared meals, each with a weight, and price per unit
-Stack<HotFood>
+* Stack of HotFood
-Enum Type { Sweet, Savory, Spicy}
+* Enum Type { Sweet, Savory, Spicy}
-BakedGood { enum Type, int servesHowMany)
+* HotFood { enum Type, int servesHowMany)

-##Pizzeria
+#Pizzeria
-#Group 5 - Responsible for several prepared pizzas, each with a fixed amount available and price per slice
+Group 5 - Responsible for several prepared pizzas, each with a fixed amount available and price per slice
-Stack<PizzaSlice>
+* Stack of PizzaSlice
-Enum Type { Pepperoni, Sausage, Cheese}
+* Enum Type { Pepperoni, Sausage, Cheese}
-Enum Crust { Thin, Regular, Cheese }
+* Enum Crust { Thin, Regular, Cheese }
-BakedGood { enum Type, enum Crust)
+* PizzaSlice { enum Type, enum Crust)

-##Frozen Food Aisle
+#Frozen Food Aisle
-#Group 6 - Responsible for a diverse array of frozen food items
+Group 6 - Responsible for a diverse array of frozen food items
-Stack<FrozenFood>
+* Stack of FrozenFood
-Enum Appliance { microwave, toaster oven}
+* Enum Appliance { microwave, toaster oven}
-FrozenFood{ enum Appliance, int Time }
+* FrozenFood{ enum Appliance, int Time }

-##Sushi
+#Sushi
-#Group 7 - Responsible for an amalgamation of prepared sushi rolls, each with an fixed amount available and price per roll.
+Group 7 - Responsible for an amalgamation of prepared sushi rolls, each with an fixed amount available and price per roll.
-Stack<SushiRoll>
+* Stack of SushiRoll
-Enum Type { Salmon, Tuna,  Snapper}
+* Enum Type { Salmon, Tuna,  Snapper}
-Enum Sauce { Wasabi, Soy }
+* Enum Sauce { Wasabi, Soy }
-FrozenFood{ enum Type, enum Sauce }
+* SushiRoll{ enum Type, enum Sauce }